AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Print the size in bytes of the current uid on the emulated card<br>
+Print the size in bytes of the current uid on the emulated card.<br>

 **Syntax:** `uidsize?`<br>
 *101:OK WITH TEXT<br>
 4<br>*